Dung040125/E-commerce-Funnel-Channel-Insights-SQL-BigQuery-/README.md

 *(Optional: Add sections like "Contributing," "License," "Contact" if you wish)*

 <!--
-## Contributing
-If you have ideas for improving this project, please feel free to create a Pull Request or open an Issue.

-## License
-This project is licensed under the MIT License - see the `LICENSE` file (if present) for details.

 ## Contact
 - Your Name - [your.email@example.com]
 - Project Link: [Link to your GitHub repo]